tdfalc/regression-markets/analytics/sim00-basis-functions.md

 # Simulation 00 - Basis Functions

 ## 1. Description
-Playing around with different basis functions `phi(x)` applied to a one-dimensional input `x` to visualized their effects.
-Various functions were experimented with, including polynomials of different degrees, trigonometric functions, sigmoids, and more.
+Playing around with different basis functions `psi(x)` applied to a one-dimensional input `x`, including polynomials of different degrees, trigonometric functions, sigmoids, and more.
 Now I just need to generalize the regression market mechanism to faciliate arbratiary sets of basis functions, as opposed to simply polynomial regression.

 ## 2. Results
 ![](./docs/sim00-basis-functions/basis_functions.png)